File I/O

 Introduction to the Path Module

-To use the path module, you first need to import it into your Node.js script.
-This module is included with Node.js, so no additional installation is required.
+To use the path module, you need to require it in your Node.js script:

 Joining Paths